 Mark back of the card with date, initials, and a diagram indicating the position of the cast on the surface from which it was recovered.

 Please direct any questions to the Firearms Examiners in the Coeur d’Alene Forensic lab.
-Britany.wylie@isip.idaho.gov or Stuart.Jacobson@isp.idaho.gov or call 208-209-8700.
+Britany.wylie@isip.idaho.gov or call 208-209-8700.